Dupuytren's contracture - palmar fasciitis

 After a diagnosis of Dupuytren's or fasciitis, your injury management plan should include treatment as often as possible.

-SportsMed is the physical therapy product we suggest to aid recovery of a hand condition or injury.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of a hand condition or injury.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with muscle strengthening.